wazuh/wazuh-documentation/source/development/selinux-wazuh-context.rst

 Delete module and restore context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case you need to restore the file context to the state prior to the installation of the wazuhT module
+In case you need to restore the file context to the state prior to the installation of the ``wazuhT`` module, you need to follow these steps:

 #.
 Delete assigned ports: